Blending

 ) or it is fully transparent (an alpha value of 0.0

 ) and nothing in between.
-You can see that wherever there is no grass, the image shows the website's background color instead of its own.
+You can see that wherever there is no grass, the image shows the page's background color instead of its own.

-So when adding vegetation like grass to your scene we don't want to see a square image of grass, but rather only show the actual grass and be able to see through the rest of the image.
+So when adding vegetation to a scene we don't want to see a square image of grass, but rather only show the actual grass and see through the rest of the image.
 We want to

 automatically loads an image's alpha channel if it's available, but we do need to tell OpenGL our texture now uses an alpha channel in the texture generation procedure: